ARMmbed/mbed-mesh-api/README.md

 # mbed mesh API
 The ARM mbed mesh API allows the client to use the IPv6 mesh network.

-The client can use `Mesh6LoWPAN_ND` or `MeshThread`object for connecting to the mesh network and once successfully connected, the client can create a socket by using the [mbed C++ socket API](https://github.com/ARMmbed/sockets) to start communication with a remote peer.
-When the connection is no longer needed the client can close the connection by using the `disconnect` method.
+The client can use the `Mesh6LoWPAN_ND` or `MeshThread`object for connecting to the mesh network and when once successfully connected, the client can create a socket by using the [mbed C++ socket API](https://github.com/ARMmbed/sockets) to start communication with a remote peer.
+When the connection is no longer needed the client can close the connection with the `disconnect` method.

 ### Supported mesh networking modes
-Currently, 6LoWPAN-ND (neighbor discovery) and Thread bootstrap modes are supported.
+Currently, 6LoWPAN-ND (neighbour discovery) and Thread bootstrap modes are supported.

 ### Mesh socket
 The mbed mesh API cooperates with module [mbed mesh socket](https://github.com/ARMmbed/sal-iface-6lowpan).